anishagarwal29/Projects-SwiftUI-Python/README.md

 - [SwiftUI Projects](#swiftui-projects)
 - [Python Projects](#python-projects)

+A collection of projects built using SwiftUI and Python, some fully custom, some guided by tutorials to strengthen my app development skills.

 ## SwiftUI Projects

-A collection of projects built using SwiftUI and Python—some fully custom, some guided by tutorials—to strengthen my app development skills.

 <table border="0">
   <tr>